antoniopaolini/todo.txt-vim/README.markdown

 ## Fold

-Todo.txt files can be folded by projects or context (see `:help fold`), by default they are foldable by context, to use project fold :
+Todo.txt files can be folded by projects or context (see `:help fold`).
+By default they are foldable by context.
+To use project fold add the following to your vimrc:

     let g:Todo_fold_char='+'

+Note that the fold method by default changes to match the sort order regardless of what Todo_fold_char is set to.
+If you prefer to keep the fold method constant even after changing the sort method set the variable below as follows:

+    let g:Todo_update_fold_on_sort=0